 For companies considering a hybrid model, it is critical to have the right processes and tools in place to enable successful implementation.
 From the consideration of factors such as whether office attendance on certain days should be mandatory or optional to whether you enable different policies by geography, there is much to determine from a policy perspective.
 From the technology side, no tool will be more important to your successful rollout of a flexible strategy than Desk Booking software.

-This guide will explain in more detail what Desk Booking software does, how to most effectively implement it at your company, tips for successfully gaining adoption from your team, and more!
+This guide will explain in more detail what desk booking software does, how to most effectively implement it at your company, tips for successfully gaining adoption from your team, and more.

-What is Desk Booking software?
+What is desk booking software?

-While these refer to similar approaches to a hybrid work system, there are a few particularities:
+While these refer to similar approaches to a hybrid work system, there are a few differences:

 Despite the small differences that can exist between these offerings, most people use these terms interchangeably to represent a process by which unassigned workspaces can be reserved and used.

-Who uses Desk Booking software?
+Who uses desk booking software?

-The companies that use Desk Booking tools
+Types of companies that use desk booking tools

-Desk Booking or Hot Desking software is typically used by any company that is pursuing a hybrid strategy and has any of the following characteristics:
+Desk booking or hot desking software is typically used by any company that is pursuing a hybrid strategy and has any of the following characteristics:

-The roles that purchase Desk Booking tools
+The roles that purchase desk booking tools

-The primary purchaser of Desk Booking tools within most companies is the leader or senior team member from the Human Resources or People Operations function.
+The primary purchaser of desk booking tools within most companies is the leader or senior team member from the Human Resources or People Operations function.
 This trend has increased over the last 5 years, with HR taking on more ownership around all elements of a holistic employee experience, far beyond the traditional scope of the function.

 Other functions that often are involved in vetting or leading this purchasing decision include IT, Employee Experience, Facilities Management, and Office Management.
-We have also seen a trend towards the creation of a Workplace team, which can often include a number of these functions under its umbrella.
+We have also seen a trend toward the creation of a Workplace team, which can often include a number of these functions under its umbrella.

-Benefits of Desk Booking software
+Benefits of desk booking software

-Using Desk Booking tools has several key benefits for companies.
+Using desk booking tools has several key benefits for companies.

 Improves employee experience by enabling a hybrid strategy

 Since COVID-19 changed our work norms and gave a majority of the information economy its first true taste of remote work, there has been a desire to retain the flexibility of some work from home (WFH) while getting back to seeing colleagues in real life (IRL).

-Saves money by enabling reduced office footprint
+Saves money by reducing office footprint

-Getting started with Desk Booking
+Getting started with desk booking

-Implementing desk booking successfully requires forethought and planning.
+Implementing desk booking software successfully requires forethought and planning.
 It’s important to think through the key factors that will influence the placement of desks, the grouping of teams, and the movement of workers.

-- Capacity –– Ask yourself what capacity is comfortable for now and how this will increase as you continue to grow.
+- Capacity: Ask yourself what capacity is comfortable for now and how this will increase as you continue to grow.

-- Strategy –– Which employees may need to have permanent desks?
+- Strategy: Which employees may need to have permanent desks?
 Will certain departments need particular kinds of workstations (ie. privacy vs. collaboration).
 Try to understand the unique needs of various employees before deciding on a layout.

-- Movement patterns –– Visualize the paths people take around the office.
+- Movement patterns: Visualize the paths people take around the office.
 Where do they congregate, where is it louder or quieter, where is it easier to focus and where is the social center?
 Doing this helps you identify any general issues with the layout and optimize around movement patterns.